jakeleboeuf/DNC/README.md

     $modal_height = 520;

-Update the content in each slide:

-Edit the html inside `slide_01`
+Update the content in each slide by editing the html inside `slide_01`

 Update the facebook and twitter urls: